Dani Osvaldo: Style of play

 Described as a "modern", quick, tenacious, and physically strong striker, with good technique and dribbling skills, Osvaldo was capable of playing anywhere along the front line, due to his intelligent movement, positional sense, and his ability to make attacking runs.
 He was primarily known for his heading accuracy, his acrobatic ability in the air, and for his powerful and accurate striking ability both inside or outside the area, with both feet.
 In addition to his goalscoring ability, he was also capable of using his strength and control to link up with and play off of other forwards, and hold up the ball with his back to goal, to lay it off for teammates and provide them with assists.
 His former coach Zdeněk Zeman has described him as "a force of nature".
 Osvaldo also drew criticism throughout his career, however, for his inconsistency, aggressive character and lack of discipline, which led him to be involved in several confrontations with managers, opponents, teammates, and officials.

 Personal life

 Osvaldo met the Argentine actress Jimena Barón by phone, under the suggestion of actress Eugenia Tobal.
 He was playing in Italy at the time, and returned to Argentina to meet her under the pretense of a legal problem.
 She left the cast of Sos mi hombre and moved to Italy with him, and he left his wife Elena Braccini and his two daughters.
 He had a son with Jimena, and both of them returned to Argentina when he signed for Boca Juniors.
 He broke up with Barón in 2015, under controversial circumstances.

 Osvaldo has expressed his interest in music, with 'Wild Horses' by the Rolling Stones being his favourite song.
 Osvaldo also has interest in playing the guitar.
+Osvaldo favourite rock bands are Rolling Stones, The Beatles, The Doors, AC/DC and Guns N' Roses.

+In March 2024, Osvaldo revealed that he had been undergoing treatment for his struggles with depression, which had led to his addictions to alcohol and drugs.